Shaken Dynamics on the 3-D Cubic Lattice: Introduction

 Recently, a class of PCA has been introduced in order to study nearest neighbors spin systems on lattices and, more generally, spin systems on arbitrary graphs $G=(V,E)$, where the interaction Hamiltonian is given by

 with both $J_{x y}$ and $\lambda_{x}$ in $\mathbb{R}$, and $\sigma \in\{-1,+1\}^{V}$ a \emph{configuration} on $G$.
 In this context, the transitions probability from a configuration $\sigma$ to a configuration $\tau$ is defined in terms of a \emph{pair Hamiltonian} $H(\sigma, \tau)$ and these transitions are such that, at each time step, the value of all spins is simultaneously updated (see: \cite{dss12, ls, dss15, pss, pssboundary}).
 In this framework, a new parallel dynamics for Ising-like models on general finite graph called \emph{shaken dynamics} has been introduced in \cite{shaken2d} and has been extensively investigated in the case of the two dimensional square lattice.
 The distinctive feature of the shaken dynamics is the fact that transitions between states are obtained through a combination of two \emph{half steps}.
 In each of these half steps the value of the spin at site $x$ is updated according to a probability distribution depending, through a self interaction parameter $q > 0$, on the value of the spin at site $x$ itself and the values of the spins sitting at a suitable subset of the sites adjacent to $x$ in such a way that all neighbors of $x$ are considered exactly once in the \emph{whole step}.
 It is worth noting that a shaken dynamics on a given graph structure can be naturally associated to a dynamics on an \emph{induced} bipartite graph where the spins in each partition are alternatively updated.
-The vertex set of this bipartite graph consists of two copies of the original vertex set so that this induced graph can be thought as to have two \emph{layers}.
-The sub-configuration on one of the layers is the ``current'' configuration of the shaken dynamics whereas the sub-configuration on the other layer is the ``intermediate'' configuration reached through the first half step.
-In this view, the shaken dynamics can be seen as the evolution taking place on one of the layers of the associated alternate dynamics.
-The geometry of the induced bipartite graph where the alternate dynamics lives varies continuously with $q$.
-For instance, in the case of the shaken dynamics on $\Z^2$ with $J_{xy} = J$ for all pairs of nearest neighbors $\set*{x,y}$, the bipartite graph where the associated alternate dynamics evolves is a non homogeneous hexagonal lattice.
-For $q = J$ this graph becomes the homogeneous hexagonal lattice; in the limit $q \to \infty$ the hexagonal lattice ``collapses'' onto the square lattice whereas for $q = 0$ the hexagonal lattice becomes a collection of independent one dimensional lattices.
+The vertex set of this bipartite graph consists of two copies of the original vertex set so that this induced graph can be thought as to have two \emph{layers} (see Fig~\ref{fig:layers_structure_induced_graph}).